 In addition to my work as a scholar and teacher, I enjoy collaborating with others to advance and support Slavic Studies.
 In Fall 2017, for example, I organized a teach-in at Swarthmore College held on the centennial of the October Revolution, and in Spring 2018, I invited Mikhail Shishkin and Polina Barskova to speak and read from their work.
-I have also served as the chair for the Wisconsin Slavic Conference and am currently Member News Coumn Editor of the AATSEEL Newsletter.
+I have also served as the chair for the Wisconsin Slavic Conference and Member News Coumn Editor of the AATSEEL Newsletter.

 Mikhail Shishkin: Migration Stories & the Refugee Crisis (April 25, 2018)